 Since employers offering an HRA reimburse their employees for premiums instead of choosing a plan for everyone, that gives employees the ability to go to the marketplace and choose the plan that works best for them and their specific situation.
 Everyone gets exactly what they need..

 PeopleKeep offers three different HRAs, which include:

 PeopleKeep offers an HRA for any organization.
 Take our HRA quiz to find out which one meets your needs best.

 Retirement benefits, such as a 401(k) or defined benefits plan, are growing increasingly important in recruiting and retaining employees.

 Yet retirement benefits face many of the same problems as health benefits.
-As small businesses have faced tighter margins, they’ve looked for ways to trim costs, and both 401(k)s and defined benefits plans have felt the pinch.
+When organizations face tighter margins, they look for ways to trim costs.
+As a result, both 401(k)s and defined benefits plans have felt the pinch.
 As a result, employee satisfaction has dropped.